 Consultation by Haringey Local Authority

-The local authority will consult the head of school, governing body, or the Trust and consider their comments very carefully before deciding to name the school on a child’s EHCP.
+The local authority will consult the school, governing body, or the Trust and consider their comments very carefully before deciding to name the school on a child’s EHCP.

 They will consult the school by sending a copy of the draft plan.
 If another local authority maintains the school, they too must be consulted.